tomitrescak/meteor-tomi-upload-jquery/README.md

 ####Version Info

+* 2.4.0 - Now fully compatible with Meteor 1.3
 * 2.0.0 - Big update
     * Full support for Semantic UI
     * Breaking change in 'getFileInfo', 'getDirectory' and 'finished' callbacks, when fileInfo is now passed in the callback.
 See the documentation.